CDC advisers recommend booster doses of Covid-19 vaccine for certain adults only

 However, the advisers were divided on the question of recommending such boosters to people under 50.
 In a separate question, they voted 9-6 to recommend boosters to people 18-49 who have underlying health conditions.

 After long arguments, they voted against recommending boosters for people whose occupations put them at high risk of infection.
-It was a rare break wit the FDA's advice.
+It was a rare break with the FDA's advice.

 "We may just as well say give it to everyone 18 and older," said Dr. Pablo Sanchez, a professor of pediatrics at Ohio State University.